 When it comes to controlling weeds, the sooner you take care of removing them, the better the chance of achieving a healthy lawn.
 Regardless of the type of weeds you have, they grow quickly, so it’s best to keep up with removal.
 The best time to remove weeds is to pull when the soil is soft or damp, after a rain or irrigation, or in the morning while the dew is still on the ground.

-Your lawn needs help to get the lush, healthy lawn many homeowners strive for.
-When weeds take over your lawn, they take away nutrients your soil and grass need to maintain their health.
-Nutrients found in most soils are nitrogen, phosphorus, and potassium.
+Your lawn needs help to get the lush, healthy look many homeowners strive for.
+When weeds take over your lawn, they take away nutrients your soil and grass needed to maintain their health.
+The most important nutrients found in soils are nitrogen, phosphorus, and potassium.